o3de/o3de.org/content/docs/userguide/ai/navigation.md

 ---
-description: ' Learn more about FAQs for AI navigation in &ALYlong;. '
+description: ' Learn more about FAQs for AI navigation in Amazon Lumberyard. '
-title: Navigation Q &amp; A
+title: Navigation Q & A
 ---
 # Navigation Q & A {#ai-navigation}